PenFed Promise Visa Review

 If your score is on the bubble or if you have late payments or delinquencies on your credit report, you may want to hold back on applying for this card.
 Otherwise, your donation might help you qualify for a savings account without scoring you the balance-transfer deal you’re really looking for.
 In addition, that hard credit pull on your profile could make it harder to qualify for another issuer’s best offers.

 Overall, this card offers one of the most consistently low variable APRs among all credit cards, even no-frills accounts.
-With no fees and no penalties, this card makes a great addition for any family that manages bills well, but needs some occasional flexibility due to travel or illness.
+With no annual fee, no late fee and no penalty APR, this card makes a great addition for any family that manages bills well, but needs some occasional flexibility due to travel or illness.
 Credit unions like Pentagon Federal have been breaking customer satisfaction records over the past few years, and the Promise Visa could give you the perfect opportunity to make the switch.